 However, the bonus of compostable products is that not only they break down much quicker (somewhere between days and a handful of weeks) but also can be thrown together with other compostable by-products, such as food waste, and return to the earth as fertile soil!
 That’s why The Cheeky Panda has developed plastic-free baby wipes, which can be thrown into the compost bin without causing any further waste that might harm the environment.

 4. BPA free

 BPA stands for Bisphenol A, a chemical agent that can be found in certain types of plastic.
 Studies have shown that BPA can cause certain health risks, i.e., leaking into drinks from plastic bottles containing BPA, which is why more and more, products containing plastic are opting for BPA free materials.

 Don’t know if your bottle contains BPA?
 Check for recycle codes - plastics that contain BPA are usually classified with number 3 or 7.

 FSC stands for the Forest Stewardship Council, a non-profit organization that promotes responsibly sourced wood through certified forests who meet their standards.

-All The Cheeky Panda products are sourced from sustainable sources and FSC-approved.
+All The Cheeky Panda products are sourced from sustainable sources and FSC-certified.

 This symbol also describes items that have been made from materials that did make it through recycling.